matrix-org/matrix.org/content/homeserver/pricing.md

 ## FAQs

 Please find the answers to some questions below.
-For anything else please refer to the [blog post](/blog/2025/06/funding-homeserver-premium) to answer your questions.
+For anything else please refer to the [blog post](@/blog/2025/06/2025-06-11-funding-homeserver-premium.md) to answer your questions.

-### Can an account on the Free usage plan upgrade a public room?

-Yes, an account on the Free usage plan can upgrade a public room using the [room upgrade API](https://spec.matrix.org/latest/client-server-api/#post_matrixclientv3roomsroomidupgrade).

 ### What types of data count towards the fair usage limits?

 The following usage by matrix.org homeserver accounts currently contribute towards the limits:

-- media/files that your Matrix clients send (includes thumbnails where applicable) via the [media upload API](https://spec.matrix.org/latest/client-server-api/#post_matrixmediav3upload)
+- media/files that your Matrix clients send (includes thumbnails where applicable) via the [media upload API](https://spec.matrix.org/v1.15/client-server-api/#post_matrixmediav3upload)
-- previews of links that your Matrix client requests via the [URL preview API](https://spec.matrix.org/latest/client-server-api/#get_matrixclientv1mediapreview_url)
+- previews of links that your Matrix client requests via the [URL preview API](https://spec.matrix.org/v1.15/client-server-api/#get_matrixclientv1mediapreview_url)
-- any other usage that stores data in the local [media/content repository](https://spec.matrix.org/latest/client-server-api/#content-repository) on your behalf
+- any other usage that stores data in the local [media/content repository](https://spec.matrix.org/v1.15/client-server-api/#content-repository) on your behalf

 Some (non-exhaustive) examples of things that do not currently count towards the limits: